Around Schoodic Peninsula

 While you’re on the peninsula, be sure to see:

 Schoodic Point.
 The biggest attraction in the area is the Schoodic Peninsula section of Acadia National Park.
-It’s in Winter Harbor, about five miles from the cabin, and features spectacular coastal scenery.
+It’s in Winter Harbor, about four miles from the cottage, and features spectacular coastal scenery.
 You can bike it, hike it, picnic (there are no food concessions in the park, but you’ll pass several on your way there), or just stay in your car the whole time on the one-way loop road.
 It’s all free and open to the public.
 A few miles after entering the park, you can turn left and drive to the top of Schoodic Head for a panorama of the entire area and splendid views of the mountains of Acadia across the bay.
 Then follow the signs to Schoodic Point, stopping at the gate house on the right if you want to pick up a map.
 Continue on to the parking area at the point where you can watch the surf pound against the granite coast – always gorgeous, spectacular on an in-coming tide.
 Retrace your route back to the loop road and keep following it along the rocky coast until you come back to Rt.
 186 in Birch Harbor.
-Turn right and you’ll be headed back toward Antler Run.
+Turn right and you’ll be headed back toward Cove Cottage.

 Jones Pond.
 This gorgeous fresh-water “pond” on Rte.
 195 (about a mile from US 1) is a great place for swimming and kayaking, with picnic facilities and a dock and boat ramp.